hl7ch/ch-lab-order/input/pagecontent/index.md

 <div markdown="1" class="stu-note">

-During the STU ballot by [HL7 Switzerland](https://www.hl7.ch/de/) until September 30th, 2025 comments were raised that a further evolution of the Laboratory Order Implementation Guide should not be document-based, but based on the fundamental patterns described in the Clinical Order Workflow (COW) implementation guide (https://build.fhir.org/ig/HL7/fhir-cow-ig/).
+During the STU ballot by [HL7 Switzerland](https://www.hl7.ch/de/) until September 30th, 2025 comments were raised that a further evolution of the Laboratory Order Implementation Guide should not be document-based, but based on the fundamental patterns described in the [Clinical Order Workflow (COW) implementation guide](https://hl7.org/fhir/uv/cow/2025May/).
 The lab group agreed that clinical order workflows should be the long-term goal and future of LAB Order.
 However, due to lack of resources it is proposed to stick with the document-based approach.
 The successful implementation and establishment of this approach is already considered a significant improvement.

 </div>